 - Growth patterns – Mold tends to cluster together, growing in clumps until it’s firmly settled.
 If you find yourself contending with larger growths, you may find them spread out through a greater square footage of your home.

 Whether you’re dealing with mold or insects in your home, there’s no need to try and repair the damage done on your own.
-Instead, if you suspect that something’s gone wrong, reach out to the professional contractors serving Cincinnati, OH.
-While these contractors cannot help you remove the insects or mold from your home, they’re masters when it comes to ridding your basement, crawl space, and foundation of related damage.
+Instead, if you suspect that something’s gone wrong, reach out to the professionals serving Cincinnati, OH.
+While these experts cannot help you remove the insects or mold from your home, they’re masters when it comes to ridding your basement, crawl space, and foundation of related damage.
 You can schedule a consultation with area professionals at Ohio Basement Authority to first discuss what kind of damage your home’s taken on and what repairs may suit your property best.

 Reach out today for a free inspection and repair quote on the services you need to take back your home.